The meeting is scheduled for October 7-8, 2020, and will be all virtual.

-The Capitol Chapter of OSAF invites you to join us for two days of field tours, dynamic program, exhibitors, posters, social time, and recognition of colleagues.
-The Oregon Society of American Foresters annual meeting will focus on Forestry: The Sustainable Solution.
-Come be a part of the conversations on October 7-8, 2020, at the Keizer Civic Center, easily accessible off I-5.
+The Capitol Chapter of OSAF invites you to join us for two days of virtual field tours, dynamic programming, poster session and recognition of colleagues.
+Come be a part of the conversations on October 7-8, 2020, from the comfort of your own home or office.

 Wednesday, October 7